mnemnk/mnemnk.github.io/src/routes/guide/lifelogging-agents/+page.md

 In this page, we learned how to install Mnemnk lifelogging Agents and the Mnemnk Browser Extension.
 As you can see from the fact that even the basic lifelogging function of Mnemnk App is provided as an external program, the information Mnemnk App collects and how it is utilized depends on how you build your agents.
 You can use Mnemnk as a lifelogging tool as the author envisions, or not.

-[^1]: Development initially began in March 2020 under the name "everything."
-That's a story for another time.

-[^2]: We're also working on submitting it to the Chrome Web Store, but there are various procedures needed, such as having a homepage with a Privacy Policy...